-Here you will see from PPC Hero’s data that 1,028,543 of their impressions came from search terms that were 1-4 words in length. which equated to 93% of their impressions.
-So here by changing all of key short tail keywords to long tail keywords that are 4 or more words in length then you would loose out of 93% of your impressions share.
+Here you will see from PPC Hero’s data that 1,028,543 of their impressions came from search terms that were 1-4 words in length, equating to 93% of impressions.
+By changing all of key short tail keywords to long tail keywords that are 4 or more words in length here, you would loose out on 93% of your impressions.

-This shows that the “experts” that keep telling you that only 30% of impressions come from search terms that are 1-3 words long is infact completely inaccurate.
-From PPC Hero’s study they found that infact 51% of their conversions had come from single word search terms and that 74.5% of impressions came from search terms that were between 1 and 3 words in length.
+This shows that the “experts” that keep telling you that only 30% of impressions come from search terms that are 1-3 words long is in fact completely inaccurate.
+From PPC Hero’s study they found that in reality 51% of their conversions had come from single word search terms and that 74.5% of impressions came from search terms that were between 1 and 3 words in length.

-Futhermore 1071 conversions out of the total 1253 conversions were generated by search terms that were generated by keywords that were between 1 – 4 words long.
+Furthermore, 1,071 conversions out of the total 1,253 conversions were generated by search terms that were generated by keywords that were between 1 – 4 words long.
 This equates to a total of 85.4% of the total conversions.

 So from our own data and from the data of PPC Hero it is fairly conclusive that by changing out your short tail keywords for 4+ length keywords it is going to be impossible to recuperate to 80+% of conversions that are generated by search terms that are less than 4 words in length.

 Argument 3: You would need 200 keywords containing 5 words or more to generate 1 click per month, which will be inefficient to mange.

 One of the biggest issues with catching all of these search terms is that you will require a huge number of keywords to do this.
 If you look at this data that Sam Owen over at PPC Hero put together, you’ll see that with keywords that contain 4 or more keywords the number of impressions per keyword on average drops of significantly.